bcarterterp/Flap/README.md

 ### Bitrise
 Bitrise is a CI/CD platform that we use to run workflows on our project.

-To test Bitrise locally install Bitrise on your machine using Homebrew by running:
+To test Bitrise locally, install Bitrise on your machine using Homebrew by running:

 `brew update && brew install bitrise`